osrf/collision-benchmark/README.md

 For example, all engines supported in Gazebo are automatically available via *GazeboPhysicsWorld*.
 We may then add a new "brute-force" implementation of a physics engine which derives from the same *PhysicsWorld* template instantiation as *GazeboPhysicsWorld* does.
-We can then directly compare contact points, model states, and anything else in the WorldState, between the Gazebo implementation(s) and the brute-force implementation.
-This can be very useful for testing and debugging of the physics engines already integrated into Gazebo, or to test new engines which may be added to Gazebo.
+We can then directly compare contact points, model states, and anything else in the *gazebo::physics::WorldState* between the Gazebo implementation(s) and the brute-force implementation.
+This can be useful for testing and debugging of the physics engines already integrated into Gazebo, or to test new engines which may be added to Gazebo.

 The world interfaces define the access to the physics worlds themselves.
 Beyond that, there are a few other classes worth mentioning here which can be useful for managing several worlds at the same time.

 * **MirrorWorld** is a world which can be set to mirror a *PhysicsWorld*.
-  Because this is only a mirror to the other *original* world it mirrors, manipulation of the original world is not be possible via this interface.
+  Because this is only a mirror to the other *original* world, manipulation of the original world is not be possible via this interface.
   It is only possible to view the original world in the mirror.
-  The *MirrorWorld* can be useful for scenarios such as visualization of a world, where the mirror world is the one used for displaying the original world; it can be switched to display a different world.
+  The *MirrorWorld* can be useful for scenarios such as visualization of a world, where the mirror world is the one used for displaying the original world; the mirror can be switched to display a different world.
   An example implementation is the *GazeboTopicForwardingMirror* which redirects messages of all eligible topics in the original world to a designated target topic.
-The Gazebo Client may connect to this target topic.
+The Gazebo Client *gzclient* may connect to this target topic.
   Behind the scenes it is then easy to change the mirror world to forward messages from another world, thereby allowing to easily switch between worlds to be displayed in the client.
 * **WorldManager** can be used to maintain a number of worlds.
 The class provides functionality to access the same method in all worlds, for example to add the same model to all worlds.
   In addition to this, the WorldManager can maintain a MirrorWorld.
-  It accepts messages to control switching the world currently mirrored by the mirror world.
+  It accepts a certain message type to control switching the world currently mirrored by the mirror world.
-* **MultipleWorldsServer** provides a server which can be used to run one or more world with multiple physics engines.
-This interface offers methods to make the use of multiple worlds easier, including the maintenance of a WorldManager and providing methods for loading, starting and stopping worlds.
+* **MultipleWorldsServer** provides a server which can be used to run one or more worlds with multiple physics engines.
+This class offers methods to make the use of multiple worlds easier, including the maintenance of a WorldManager and providing methods for loading, starting and stopping worlds.

 ## API tutorials